rob-johnston/Chatapp/README.md

 `npm run`

-After that naviagate to http://localhost:3000/#/login default login is   username: admin  password: admin or register a new username and password on the register
+After that navigate to http://localhost:3000/#/login default login is   username: admin  password: admin or register a new username and password on the register

-Best use is to open a seperate incognito tab and sign in with a different username, otherwise weird behaviour may occur.
+Best use is to open a separate incognito tab and sign in with a different username, otherwise weird behaviour may occur.

 ## Features